rootkovska/rootkovska.github.io/_posts/2015-12-27-PastaCiccia.md

 <a name="pupo"></a>[to make him guilty of a bomb that killed the second in charge of the anti-mafia squad](https://en.wikipedia.org/wiki/Via_D'Amelio_bombing) one month after the first in charge was bombed as well.

 Note: this story is interesting because it popped up (again) after 25 exact years; it is useful to think about the 'national security secrets' ...
 I've always appreciated the fact that USA had a public law/procedure about that; their people have always been sure that after a certain amount of years they would be able to write their history without lack of any detail.
 I don't know how the whole thing is protected against time screws... ehm... the chance that those secret docs are produced in the future, to change the past, so that present choices are manipulated.
 Orwell docet.
+But the blockchain system can address this issue as well: if you push encrypted top secret docs inside the blockchain, and preserve their passwords only (to be released the 75th year after the facts, according to the current public rule); the docs are original.
+The only possible thing to happen is that the blockchain system is violated (ie: found unsecure), the blockchain blows (ex: termonuclear war), the passwords are stolen from the militaries, the passwords leak from military facilities, or the people of the future agree to release those documents before the 75th year deadline.
+The docs stay original, integer, safe; no post production of fake history.

 But don't name those things when you talk with Carabinieri (ROS); they prefer to remember [Salvo D'Acquisto](https://en.wikipedia.org/wiki/Salvo_D'Acquisto) ONLY.
 Reliable people.
 In any case, the whole thing is way better than [the previous one based on war machines](https://en.wikipedia.org/wiki/Wassenaar_Arrangement).